The Constitution and By-Laws

 RARA provides aid in three major categories:

-- Food Pantry (monthly supplemental food assistance)
+- Food Pantry (monthly supplemental food and health and hygiene material assistance)

 - Transient aid (emergency financial assistance for transportation, gasoline, overnight lodging, and food)

 The Association Board shall consist of twelve (12) to fifteen (15) members.
 The Officers of the Association shall be a President, Vice President, Treasurer and Secretary, each of whom shall be a member of the Board of Directors of the Association.